po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

     * 🙋 With an `init` object that is passed as an additional argument in the fetch request.

-    * ☝️ How do we know which fetch options to use with our API?
+    * ☝️ How do we know which fetch options to use with the API?

     * 🙋 By reading the API's documentation.